No. 6 Alabama’s defense stymies No. 24 MSU, 30-6

-TUSCALOOSA, Ala.
-(AP) — Bryce Young passed for 249 yards and two touchdowns and No. 6 Alabama’s defense continued its domination of No. 24 Mississippi State in a 30-6 victory Saturday night.
+Bryce Young passed for 249 yards and two touchdowns and Alabama’s defense continued its domination of No. 24 Mississippi State in a 30-6 victory Saturday night – despite the last-play touchdown.

 The Tide appears back on track after the loss, especially the defense.